ESPresense/ESPresense.github.io/apple.md

 ---
 layout: page
-title: Apple devices
+title: Apple
 permalink: /beacons/apple
-parent: Hardware
+parent: Beacons
 ---

+# Apple Devices

 Apples devices emit various [btle continuity](https://github.com/furiousMAC/continuity) messages and the fingerprint `apple:100?:*-*` is often the one seen.
 Unfortunately if your household has many iPhones, eventually the nearby info will start to collide and lead to duplicate fingerprints.

-To work around this you can get the remote IRK (identity resolving key) from your iOS (iPhone) or Watch OS (Apple Watch) device and add this to the `Known BLE identity resolving keys` section of the Espresense configuration.
+To work around this you can get the remote IRK (identity resolving key) from your iOS (iPhone) or Watch OS (Apple Watch) device and add this to the `Known BLE identity resolving keys` section of the ESPresense configuration.

-> **Note: Espresense version 3.0 or higher is required!**
+> **Note: ESPresense version 3.0 or higher is required!**

 ## iOS (manual setup)

-To automatically get the IRK for your iOS device you can pair it with an Espresense instance and the key will be visible in the `espresense/settings` topic.
+To automatically get the IRK for your iOS device you can pair it with an ESPresense instance and the key will be visible in the `espresense/settings` topic.
 You can either manually add it to your configuration or let HASS configure it for you.

-1. Go in your browser to the Espresense devices page: `http://espresense-office/devices`
+1. Go in your browser to the ESPresense devices page: `http://espresense-office/devices`
 2. **Fill in** a name for your device in the **name field** and **click** the **Enroll** button.
-3. **On your iPhone** to to **Settings** -> **Bluetooth** and you'll see a new **Espresense** device.
+3. **On your iPhone** to to **Settings** -> **Bluetooth** and you'll see a new **ESPresense** device.
 4. **Pair** the device and the key becomes visible in the MQTT topic `espresense/settings`

 > Tip: use MQTT explorer to view the RAW messages.

-Now you can add the 32-bit key to the `Known BLE identity resolving keys` section of the Espresense configuration and to your HASS configuration with the following syntax: `irk:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+Now you can add the 32-bit key to the `Known BLE identity resolving keys` section of the ESPresense configuration and to your HASS configuration with the following syntax: `irk:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 ![ble-irk](../images/known_ble_irk.png)